niveus/instabug-xcodebot-upload/README.md

 Instabug Xcode Bot Uploader
 ===========================

-This script will upload files from an xcarchive to Instabug.
-It's designed to be run as an After Integration Trigger script.
+This script will upload files from a xcarchive to Instabug.
+It's designed to be run as an After Integration Trigger Run Script.

 ## Installation ##
 If you are using Homebrew: